-Easy Air Fryer Crispy Roasted Little Mini Baby Potatoes recipe creates the best small baby potatoes in an air fryer EVER for breakfast or dinner!
+Easy Air Fryer Crispy Roasted Little Mini Baby Potatoes recipe creates the best small baby potatoes EVER for breakfast or dinner!
 Are you ready to learn how to make potatoes in the air fryer?
 Keep reading!

 Whether you call these mini, small, baby or little potatoes, and no matter what, if you’re a potato lover I posit it’s impossible to be disappointed with these crispy on the outside, soft on the inside, tiny bundles of joy.